JasonConger/jasonconger.github.io/_pages/about-jason-conger.md

 # Most Recent Speaking Engagements:

 I enjoy speaking on a multitude of technology topics.
 Here are some of my most recent speaking engagements:

+## 2026
+* Cisco Live EMEA - Amsterdam, NL
+   * Cisco and Splunk Digital Resilience with Al and for Al
+   * Empowering Security Operations with Splunk and AWS: The Future of Agentic SOCs
+   * Maximizing Cloud Transparency: Leveraging Splunk for End-to-End Visibility in Multi-Cloud and Hybrid Environments

 ## 2025
 * Microsoft Tech Connect - Seattle, WA